destenson/iMemoized/README.md

 # Release History

+2016-12-17 v1.1.1 - Internal optimizations.

-2016-12-17 v1.1.1 - Removed `keyProperty` option so that default behavior is more predictable by novice users.
+2016-12-17 v1.1.0 - Removed `keyProperty` option so that default behavior is more predictable by novice users.

 2016-12-16 v1.0.3 - Documentation updates.